-The Region of Murcia is an ideal leisure and sports destination for UK travelers.
+The Region of Murcia is an ideal leisure and sports destination for UK travellers.
 The area offers year-round sunshine with an average temperature of 19.4ºC and 315 days of sun a year.
 The picturesque region is just two hours from the UK by plane.

 Located in the south-east of Spain, the Region of Murcia is in a privileged setting within the Mediterranean coastline, known as the ‘Costa Cálida’ or warm coast.
 Visitors can take their pick from numerous sandy beaches; a variety of water sports and diving locations; 22 top-quality golf courses, delicious culinary delights; and the opportunity to explore the beautiful countryside and regional parks.